OpenSchulCloud/schul-cloud.github.io/dev/_posts/2017-05-18-setup-schul-cloud-client-and-sever-under-windows.md

 >
 ```

-Now, use these commands to create the user `username` with the password `pwd`:
+Now, use the following commands to create the user `username` with the password `pwd`.
+While doing this, you can notice output in the `mongod` window.

 ```
 use schulcloud;